 It’s an age-old problem that doesn’t seem to go away, no matter how many tech businesses try to implement change.
-The truth is there is a lack of women in tech roles.
-This lack of representation is becoming a real issue, damaging the reputation of entire industries and forming a vicious cycle for many companies.
+The truth is there is a lack of women working in tech roles, or even training for them.
+This lack of representation in the tech industry is becoming a real issue, damaging the reputation of entire industries and forming a vicious cycle for many companies.
 If a company appears male-dominated, it’s less likely that female talent will want to join its ranks; they’d much rather work for a more inclusive and diverse employer.
 Currently, only 24% of people working in STEM roles across the UK are female and makes it harder to attract more women to tech roles.

 In honour of International Day of Women and Girls in Science, we wanted to shed light on an impactful thing that STEM businesses can do right now to help attract more women and girls to a career within their industries and break this diversity crisis once and for all.